antheamonod/FluPCA/README.md

 ## Description of R Scripts
 The `Software` directory contains the following set of R scripts:
-* `func_ssh.R` is a set of supplemental functions called in running BHV and tropical PCA, and computing the proportion of variance explained (R^2) for each PCA method
+* `func_ssh.R` is a set of supplemental functions called in running tropical PCA, and computing the proportion of variance explained (R^2) for each PCA method

 ## Running Tree PCA and Reproducing Projective Visualizations
 Please ensure that the files in the `Data` and `Software` directories are downloaded, and set your working directory to this location.